 See the step by step video down in the recipe card.

-We’re back with the next instalment in my dust-off-the-Instant-Pot series: Instant Pot Teriyaki Chicken and Rice!
+We’re back with the next instalment in my Instant Pot recipes: Instant Pot Teriyaki Chicken and Rice!

 If you’ve been following along, you know that we started pretty basic, with things like How to Cook Frozen Chicken Breasts in the Instant Pot, Juicy Instant Pot Chicken Breasts, and Instant Pot Shredded Chicken, but things are starting to get exciting here.